Township No. 3 – 1st Range North of the Plymouth Patent – East of the Kennebec River

 Crosby Street was also recognized as a street in 1958.
 It began as a private entry built by the Martins to their gravel pits and was named for Elwin L. Crosby, grandfather of Mike Crosby of Crosby & Neal Funeral Home.

 This register provides a detailed overview of Hartland as of 1912 including some its early settlers, businesses, churches, organizations and a listing of Town Officials beginning in 1850.
-A transcription of the original Hartland related pages of the book may be seen below.
+A transcription of the original Hartland related pages of the book may be seen on the document below.